devendranaga/linux-systems-programming-with-c/time.md

     suseconds_t tv_usec;
 };
 ```

+where the `tv_sec` represents the seconds part of the time and `tv_usec` represents the microseconds part of the time.

 We simply use the below code to get the current time in seconds and micro seconds resolution.